siyul-park/uniflow/README.md

 [![check][repo_check_img]][repo_check_url]
 [![code coverage][go_code_coverage_img]][go_code_coverage_url]

-**A high-performance, extremely flexible, and easily extensible multipurpose workflow engine.**
+**A high-performance, extremely flexible, and easily extensible universal workflow engine.**

 ## 📝 Overview

-**Uniflow** excels at managing tasks of varying durations, offering an environment where data processing flows can be defined declaratively and modified dynamically.
-With [built-in extensions](./ext/README.md), it executes tasks efficiently, allowing you to freely add or remove nodes as needed.
+**Uniflow** efficiently handles a wide range of tasks from short-term jobs to long-term processes.
+It allows for declarative definition and dynamic modification of data flows, leveraging [built-in extension capabilities](./ext/README.md) to easily implement complex workflows.
+Moreover, it offers flexibility to expand functionality by adding new nodes or removing existing ones as needed.

-Deliver a personalized experience for your service and expand functionality without limits.
+Provide a personalized experience through your service and consistently expand its capabilities.

 ## 🎯 Core Values

-- **Performance:** Achieve maximum throughput and minimal latency across diverse environments.
+- **Performance:** Achieve optimal throughput and minimal latency across various environments.
-- **Flexibility:** Dynamically modify specifications and make real-time adjustments.
+- **Flexibility:** Dynamically modify and adjust workflows in real-time.
-- **Extensibility:** Seamlessly add new nodes to enhance functionality.
+- **Extensibility:** Extend system functionality through new components.

 ## 🚀 Quick Start

 ### 🛠️ Build and Install

-**[Go 1.22](https://go.dev/doc/install)** or later is required.
-Follow these steps to build the code:
+**[Go 1.22](https://go.dev/doc/install)** or higher is required.
+Follow these steps to build from source:

 ```sh
 git clone https://github.com/siyul-park/uniflow